top of page

 Paul quotes a saying that physical training has some value, but godly training has double value, both in this life and in the afterlife (1 Timothy 4:6-10).

-Paul encourages Timothy to teach the truth entrusted to him, setting an example in word and conduct, and not letting anyone look down on him because of his youth.
-He reminds Timothy to use his gift, given through prophecy when the elders laid their hands on him.
-All believers are likewise called not to neglect our God-given gifts, but to use them to bear good fruit.
+Paul encourages Timothy to teach the truth entrusted to him, setting an example in word and conduct.
+He reminds Timothy to use his gift, and all believers to use our God-given gifts to bear good fruit.

-1 Timothy 5: Women and Men Are Both Financially Responsible
+1 Timothy 5: Women and Men Are Both Responsible

 1 timothy 5